potatoeggy/eifueo/docs/sch4uz.md

 ### Lattice enthalpy

-The lattice enthalpy of an ionic compound is the **magnitude** of the energy released when 1 mol of an ionic solid is formed from gaseous ions.
+The lattice enthalpy of an ionic compound is the energy required to dissociate 1 mol of an ionic solid to its gaseous ions.

  - It decreases as ionic radius increases due to greater distance and charge separation
  - It increases as difference in charge increases because the greater charges are more strongly attracted